martindybal/taphome-homeassistant/readme.md

 1. Uncomment `taphome` section in your `configuration.yaml`
 1. Restart Home Assistant Core again

-Home Assistant entities'll recreat with same `entity_id` (If you're not change the name of taphome device in cloudapi setting).
+Home Assistant will recreate entities with same `entity_id` (If you're not change the name of taphome device in cloudapi setting).
 So you don't have to change your dashbords or scripts

 ## License